 BARE ROOT ROSES:

-- you must plant them within 2 weeks after the last frost date for your region (available on the internet) - if not, getting them established will take longer
+- plant within 2 weeks after the last frost date

 DIG YOUR HOLE: